OfficeDev/office-js-docs-pr/docs/powerpoint/insert-slides-into-presentation.md

 # Insert and delete slides in a PowerPoint presentation

-A PowerPoint add-in can insert slides from one presentation (in base64 format) into the current presentation by using PowerPoint's application-specific JavaScript library.
+A PowerPoint add-in can insert slides from one presentation into the current presentation by using PowerPoint's application-specific JavaScript library.
 You can control whether the inserted slides keep the formatting of the source presentation or the formatting of the target presentation.
 You can also delete slides from the presentation.

 The slide insertion APIs are primarily used in presentation template scenarios: There is a small number of known presentations which serve as pools of slides that can be inserted by using the add-in.
 In such a scenario, either you or the customer must create and maintain a data source that correlates a selection criterion (such as slide titles or images) with slide IDs.
 The APIs can also be used in scenarios where the user can insert slides from any arbitrary presentation, but in that scenario the user is effectively limited to inserting *all* the slides from the source presentation.
 See [Selecting which slides to insert](#selecting-which-slides-to-insert) for more information about this.

-There are two major steps to inserting slides from one presentation into another.
+There are two steps to inserting slides from one presentation into another.

 1. Convert the source presentation file (.pptx) into a base64-formatted string.
 1. Use the `insertSlidesFromBase64` method to insert one or more slides from the base64 file into the current presentation.

 ## Convert the source presentation to base64

 There are many ways to convert a file to base64.
 Which programming language and library you use, and whether to convert on the server-side of your add-in or the client-side is determined by your scenario.
 Most commonly, you'll do the conversion in JavaScript on the client-side by using a [FileReader](https://developer.mozilla.org/docs/Web/API/FileReader) object.
-The following is an example.
+The following example shows this practice.

 1. Begin by getting a reference to the source PowerPoint file.
 In this example, we will use an `<input>` control of type `file` to prompt the user to choose a file.
 Add the following markup to the add-in page.